-If you believe it’s time to organize, we’ll look at some tips to do this as painlessly and efficiently as possible.
-There are 5 steps listed here and a cool free Magic Pantry Organizer near the end of the post.
+If you believe it’s time to organize your pantry, we’ll look at some tips to do this as painlessly and efficiently as possible.
+There are 5 tips listed here and a cool, free Magic Pantry Organizer near the bottom of the post.
 I’ve just been through the process, so I will share my experience and shopping tips and my joy at getting it done.

 If you do think it might be time to organize your pantry, take a long, hard look at the space you use for storing your canned goods, baking ingredients, and snacks.
 Go a little deeper and do a mini-inventory of the foods and food products you have in there.
 Are there tons of cans?
 Several big boxes of cereal?
 Check it out.
 You’ll get a clearer picture once you start into the next steps, but having an idea of what you’ve got will help you determine what you’ll need in Step #2.

-#4 Organize your Pantry by Emptying it Out First
+#2 Organize your Pantry by Emptying it First

 Once you’re done sorting and throwing and giving, you’ll have an even clearer idea of what you’ll need in terms of storage containers to use in your organized (yay!) pantry.